 Accommodations

-The three-story building is located next to a park and river, has a garden and overlooks the mountains surrounding Onishi.
+The three-story building is located next to a park and river, and overlooks the mountains surrounding Onishi.

 There is also a large rooftop balcony with a panoramic view of the entire town.
 The rooftop can be used for BBQ or social gatherings.